ebullient/ttrpg-convert-cli/README.md

     ```shell
     jbang app install --name 5e-convert --force --fresh https://github.com/ebullient/json5e-convert-cli/releases/download/1.0.17/json5e-convert-cli-1.0.17-runner.jar
     ```

     If you want the latest unreleased snapshot:

     ```shell
     jbang app install --name 5e-convert --force --fresh https://jitpack.io/dev/ebullient/json5e-convert-cli/199-SNAPSHOT/json5e-convert-cli-199-SNAPSHOT-runner.jar
     ```

-    There may be a pause if you download the snapshot, as it is rebuilt on demand.
+    There may be a pause if you download the snapshot; it is rebuilt on demand.

     > 🔹 Feel free to use an alternate alias by replacing the value specified as the name: `--name 5e-convert`, and adjust the commands shown below accordingly.